Edgeberry/Edgeberry-Device-Hub/alignment.md

 Admin onboarding:

 1. Admin whitelists a device UUID and binds it to a device row:
-   - `POST /admin/uuid-whitelist` (role: admin)
+   - `POST /api/admin/uuid-whitelist` (role: admin)
-   - Body: `{ uuid, id?, name?, model?, firmwareVersion?, tags? }`
-   - The server hashes the UUID with a secret pepper and stores the hash; a device row is created if missing.
+   - Body (MVP): `{ device_id, name?, note?, uuid? }` → returns `{ uuid, device_id, name, note, created_at, used_at }`.
+   - Production plan: store only salted hashes of UUIDs.
+MVP stores plaintext UUIDs in `provisioning.db` for simplicity.

 Bootstrap (device installer) — MQTT-only:

+Production model:
-1. Device connects to the MQTT broker using the fleet provisioning client certificate (mTLS at the broker).
+1. Device connects to the broker using the fleet provisioning client certificate (mTLS at the broker).
-2. Device publishes a provisioning request to `$fleethub/certificates/create-from-csr` or `$fleethub/certificates/create` with fields including `reqId`, `uuid`, and its system-wide `deviceId`.
+2. Device publishes a provisioning request to `$fleethub/certificates/create-from-csr` (CSR-based) including `reqId`, `uuid`, `deviceId`.
-3. Server validates provisioning client (via broker) and checks that the secret UUID whitelist entry matches the provided `deviceId`.
-If valid, it issues a device certificate, persists metadata, and responds on the corresponding `/accepted` or `/rejected` topic.
+3. Server validates the provisioning client and UUID whitelist (hash-based), issues a signed device certificate, and replies on `/accepted` or `/rejected`.
-4. Device installs the returned cert/key, reconnects with its per-device client certificate, and uses runtime topics.
+4. Device installs the returned cert/key and reconnects using its per-device client certificate.

+MVP/dev model (implemented):
+1. Device connects to the broker and publishes to `$fleethub/devices/{deviceId}/provision/request` with JSON `{ name?, token?, meta?, uuid? }`.
+2. Provisioning service validates the whitelist when `ENFORCE_WHITELIST=true`:
+   - Looks up `uuid` in `uuid_whitelist` and requires `device_id` match and `used_at` null.
+   - On success, marks `used_at` and upserts the device row in `provisioning.db`.
+3. Service replies on `$fleethub/devices/{deviceId}/provision/accepted|rejected`.

 Security posture:

-- Two gates protect bootstrap: the provisioning client certificate and the secret UUID whitelist.
+- Two gates protect bootstrap (production): provisioning client certificate and secret UUID whitelist (stored as salted hashes).
-- UUIDs are stored only as salted hashes.
-Never log raw UUIDs.
+- MVP stores plaintext UUIDs in a local SQLite table for speed of iteration; never log raw UUIDs where avoidable.
+- `ENFORCE_WHITELIST` (provisioning-service env) controls whether whitelist is required during provisioning.
 - Production enforces mTLS at the broker.
 Devices never use HTTP(S) to communicate with the server.

 ### Provisioning Service (MVP, dev path) — Step-by-Step